• Live Illustration & Graphic Recording for events and conferences •

-I have worked with companies and institutions in a variety of sectors the UK including; The Royal Academy of Arts, The National Health Service (NHS), Her Majesty’s Revenue and Customs (HMRC), The Kings Fund, The British Institute of Learning Disabilities (BILD), Childrens BBC, Child and Adolescent Mental Health Services (CAMHS), BOND (The International Development Network), Thomson Reuters, Spreadfast and Capita amongst other large and small companies and charities.
-I have also worked for firms internationally in Istanbul, Azerbaijan, Brussels, Berlin and India.
+Clients include; The Royal Academy of Arts, NHS, HMRC, The Kings Fund, The British Institute of Learning Disabilities (BILD), Childrens BBC, CAMHS, BOND (The International Development Network), Thomson Reuters, Spreadfast and Capita.
+Based in London and Barcelona I also work internationally, previous projects in: Istanbul, Azerbaijan, Brussels, Berlin and India.

-In live illustration I focus also on the surroundings and environment of the event, for example creating work to capture the atmosphere of Shambala Festival and CRISIS at Christmas, in the UK, The Jaipur Literature Festival and The Jagriti Yatra 2015-6 in India.
+Festivals and Events; Shambala Festival & CRISIS at Christmas, in the UK, The Jaipur Literature Festival & The Jagriti Yatra 2015-6 in India.

 2016, November – ‘Tide Take Him‘ Exhibition and launch of Various Guises Debut EP, London.
 I curated a group exhibition on the theme of the title track and exhibited the original and concept artwork for the EP as well as musical themed etchings.
 The EP artworks link together in a narrative line that echoes the songs.